biocorecrg/NGS-QC-Course/_sources/1- Library_preparation.rst.txt

 	  #. **Library Construction**

 	  	- mRNA enrichment bias: enrich for polyadenylated RNA transcripts with oligo (dT) primers have shown that this method remove all non-poly (A) RNAs, such a reolication-dependant histones and lncRNAs (lacking of polyA), or incomplete mRNAs.
-Targeting rRNA as depletion method will not limit to only mRNA molecules (also is more expensive).
+Targeting rRNA as depletion method will not limit to only mRNA molecules (also is more expensive). subtractive hybridization using rRNA-specific probes as the method that introduced the least bias in relative transcript abundance, In contrast, exonuclease treatment tends to be less efficient in rRNA depletion
-		- RNA fragmentation bias: can introduce lenght biases or errors (propagated to later cycles), Studies have shown that methods that involve nonspeciﬁc restriction endonucle-ases indicate less sequence bias and have been shown to per-form similarly to the physical methods
+		- RNA fragmentation bias: can introduce lenght biases or errors (propagated to later cycles), Studies have shown that methods that involve non speciﬁc restriction endonucleases indicate less sequence bias and have been shown to perform similarly to the physical methods.
-		- Primer bias: deviation due to primer during PCR amplification could be avoid using the Illumina Genome Analyzer, which perform the reverse transcription directly on the flowcells.
+		- Primer bias: deviation due to primer during PCR amplification could be avoid using the Illumina Genome Analyzer, which perform the reverse transcription directly on the flowcells. authors propose a bioinformatics tool in the formo fare weighing scheme that adjusts for the bias and makes the distribution of the reads more uniform.
-		- Adapter ligation bias: due to substrate preferencesof T4 RNA ligases, protocols that  uses a set of randomnucleotide adapters at the ligation boundary evade the capture of miRNAs.
-		- Reverse transcription bias: reverse transcriptases tend to produce false second strand cDNA throughDNA-dependent DNA polymerase
+		- Adapter ligation bias: due to substrate preferences of T4 RNA ligases, protocols that  uses a set of randomnucleotide adapters at the ligation boundary evade the capture of miRNAs.
+As a solution, several groups propose to randomize the 3'end of the 5'adapter and the 5'end of the 3'adapter.
+The strategy is based on the hypothesis that a population of degenerate adapters would average out the sequencing bias because the slightly different adapter molecules would form stable secondary structures with a more diverse population of RNAsequences		- Reverse transcription bias: reverse transcriptases tend to produce false second strand cDNA throughDNA-dependent DNA polymerase.
+ActinomycinD, a compound that specifically inhibits DNA-dependent DNAsynthesis, has been proposed as an agent to eliminate antisense artifacts
 		- PCR amplification bias: main source of artifactsand base composition bias in the process of library construc-tion, Extremely AT/GC-Rich, fragments of GC-neutral can be ampliﬁed more thanGC-rich or AT-rich fragments.
 Throughthe use of custom adapters, the samples without ampliﬁca-tion and ligation can be hybridized directly with the oligonu-cleotides on the ﬂowcell surface, thus avoiding the biases andduplicates of PCR.
 However,